Scarlett Johansson: Relationships and marriages

+In the media

 In September 2011, nude photographs of Johansson hacked from her cell phone were leaked online.
-She said the pictures had been sent to her then-husband, Ryan Reynolds, three years prior to the incident.
-Following an FBI investigation, the hacker was arrested, pled guilty, and was sentenced to ten years in prison.
+She said the pictures had been sent to her husband, Ryan Reynolds, three years prior to the incident.
 In 2014, Johansson won a lawsuit against French publisher JC Lattès over libelous statements about her relationships in the novel The First Thing We Look At by Grégoire Delacourt.
-She was awarded $3,400; she had claimed $68,000.
+She was awarded $3,400; she had sued for $68,000.

 Johansson has criticized the media for promoting an image that causes unhealthy diets and eating disorders among women.
 In an essay she wrote for The Huffington Post, she encouraged people to maintain a healthy body.
 She posed nude for the March 2006 cover of Vanity Fair alongside actress Keira Knightley and fully clothed fashion designer Tom Ford.
 The photograph sparked controversy as some believed it demonstrated that women are forced to flaunt their sexuality more often than men.